How to Maintain and Protect Your Shiny New Wikipedia Page

 Main Points

-• Consistently monitor edits: Staying alert to changes can mean quickly asking editors to correct misinformation or catching malicious edits before damage is done.
+- Consistently monitor edits: Staying alert to changes can mean quickly asking editors to correct misinformation or catching malicious edits before they cause damage.

 Let’s examine how to put these strategies to work, keeping your Wikipedia page both credible and resilient.